oss-fund/monetization-platforms/posts/tipeee.md

 fee_text: "Commission is 8% including tax on the amounts collected each month."
 ---

-Tipeee is a financing platform for Internet content creators allowing them to receive tips from their communities..<!--more-->
+Tipeee is a financing platform for Internet content creators allowing them to receive tips from their communities.<!--more-->